edilio/programming-notes/cs2510/lectures-summary.md

 }
 ```

-19.3 Phone lists, take 2
+### 19.3 Phone lists, take 2

-19.4 Aliasing, or, what’s in a name?
+### 19.4 Aliasing, or, what’s in a name?

 Aliasing: two different names for the same object.
-In Java, this is done by assigning one variable to another.
+In `Java`, this is done by assigning one variable to another.

-19.5 Aliasing, mutation and equality: two notions of equality
+### 19.5 Aliasing, mutation and equality: two notions of equality

 - Extensional equality: two items are `extensionally` equal if their fields are the same: either they’re equal primitive values, or they’re objects that are themselves extensionally equal.